graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 The code is generated in the :
 * (for Maven) _/target/generated-sources/graphql-maven-plugin_ folder.
 And thanks to the _build-helper-maven-plugin_, it should automatically be added as a source folder to your favorite IDE.
 * (for Gradle) _/build/generated/sources/graphqlGradlePlugin_ folder.
-And thanks to the  _sourceSets.main.java.srcDirs += ..._ line in the _build.gradle_ file, it should automatically be added as a source folder to your favorite IDE.
+And thanks to the built-in capacity of the plugin, it should automatically be added as a source folder to your favorite IDE.

 Let's take a look at the generated code:
 * The __com.graphql_java_generator__ package and its sub-packages are the necessary runtime for the generated plugin.